 What do you do when your kid refuses church?

 I got that question from a reader recently, and instead of answering it myself, I thought I’d let my daughter Rebecca answer.
 Because–BIG NEWS!!!
-On October 1, Rebecca officially sent in her manuscript for her book Why I Didn’t Rebel to Thomas Nelson.
-It will be out later next year (and it’s based on the viral blog post that she wrote for me on why she didn’t rebel!).
+Her book Why I Didn’t Rebel is now being published by Thomas Nelson.
+(It’s based on the viral blog post that she wrote for me on why she didn’t rebel!).
 And now that she’s finished writing it, she’s come on board to work for me for a bit.
 She’ll be writing blog posts every now and then about millennial marriage (since she’s a millennial!) and about parenting teens.
-And she’ll be running a lot of the behind the scenes things for me to free me up to create some more products (I’m working on a course on boosting your libido right now).
+And she’ll be running a lot of the behind the scenes things for me to free me up to create some more products.

 So she’ll be my right hand person for the blog.